 They’re not that quiet

-We love the sound of water rowers as much as the next person, but the fact is you’re pulling a cable that’s spinning an impeller in a plastic tank full of water.
+We love the sound of wooden rowers as much as the next person, but the fact is you’re pulling a cable that’s spinning an impeller in a plastic tank full of water.
 It’s not silent.

 The displays aren’t that advanced